serge-21/Base/tasks/carry_luggage/README.md

 ## Overview
 This `README.md` will get you setup with the LASR container and codebase, and get you ready to contribute!

+## Important
+- This code will not run outside of the LASR container and the LASR work space.
+- This code will not work on any OS other than Ubuntu 20.04.

 ## Objectives
 - Setup the LASR container and your workspace.
 - Create a fork of the repository.